pjeweb/phabricator-to-gitlab-issues/README.md

 Uses Phabricator MySQL and Conduit API to export and Gitlab REST API to import.

-Currently supports:
+## Project info

+### Currently, supporting:

-- issues
+- migrating tasks to issues
-- labels (for priority, close reason and board names)
+- migrating labels for task priority, close reason and board names
-- boards
+- migrating boards
-- attachments
+- migrating task attachments
 - map projects manually (config.yaml)
 - map phabricator repos to gitlab projects manually (config.yaml)

-TODO:
+### TODO:

-- Support for comments
+- Support for task comments
 - Resolve references to tasks and task comments (This will probably need a second run to figure out the new Gitlab issue ids)
 - Typescript usage is currently pretty minimal (horrible)

+### Out of Scope:
+- Support Gitlab Premium features
+- Migrate anything other than listed above

+## Getting started

-## Prep
+### Prep

 - Make sure Phabricator MySQL is accessible.
 - Create API token in Phabricator and Gitlab.
+- You may like to disable email notifications for the target Gitlab project.

-## Run
+### Run

 - Requires `node` v18 and `pnpm`.
 - Install deps using `pnpm install`.